ikemen-engine/Ikemen-GO/BUILDING.md

 password).
 A build made before this behavior was introduced may require one final uninstall before the first newly signed APK can be installed.

+On first launch, the Android app can open an existing Ikemen game root or create `/storage/emulated/0/Ikemen-GO` with the bundled starter data.
+Existing files in the selected root are treated as user data: app launches and upgrades only add missing bundled assets, and never replace or remove existing files.
+This preserves custom rosters, screenpacks, characters, stages, saves, and configuration across APK upgrades.

 To skip APK packaging (only build `.so` + deps):

 ```bash